 - Opaque Network

 An opaque network is a network created and managed by a separate entity outside of vSphere.
 For example, logical networks that are created and managed by N-VDS switch running on NSX-T Data Center appear in vCenter Server as opaque networks of the type nsx.LogicalSwitch.
 You can choose an opaque network as the backing for a VM network adapter.
 To manage an opaque network, use the management tools associated with the opaque network, such as NSX Manager or the NSX-T Data Center API management tools.

 - Overlay Logical Network

-- Logical network implemented using Layer 2-in-Layer 3 tunneling such that the topology seen by VMs is decoupled from that of the physical network.
+- Logical network implemented using GENEVE encapsulation protocol as mentioned in https://www.rfc-editor.org/rfc/rfc8926.txt.
+The topology seen by VMs is decoupled from that of the physical network.